whiteout-io/mail/README.md

     npm install && grunt

-This generates a development build of the Chrome Packaged App (DEV.zip) which can be installed under [chrome://extensions](chrome://extensions) in developer mode.
+This builds the Chrome Packaged App bundle **DEV.zip** which can be installed under [chrome://extensions](chrome://extensions) in developer mode.

 ## License